St. Paul police investigating homicide in Frogtown neighborhood

-ST PAUL, Minn. — Police are investigating a homicide in St. Paul's Frogtown neighborhood early Wednesday morning.
+ST PAUL, Minn. — Authorities have identified the man killed Wednesday morning in the Frogtown neighborhood as Erick F. Stevens, 26, of St. Paul.

-St. Paul police officers were called to a shooting on the 700 block of Edmund Ave. around 3:30 a.m.
-A man in his 20s was found inside a home suffering from an apparent gunshot wound, and was taken to Regions Hospital where he died from his injuries.
+St. Paul police officers were called to a shooting on the 700 block of Edmund Ave. around 3:30 a.m. on May 4.
+Stevens was found inside a home suffering from an apparent gunshot wound, and was taken to Regions Hospital where he died from his injuries, according to a news release.
 It is the city's 15th homicide, which St. Paul Police Sgt.
 Natalie Davis says is ahead of last year's record pace.

 Police said multiple people were in the home when officers arrived, and they are being questioned by homicide detectives.